To add filter widgets, access Appearance > Widgets and add them in one of the following sidebars:

 If you want to create custom sidebar positions, you could use this php snippet https://d.pr/n/5oZ2rV and register as many sidebar positions as you want.

-Access Customizer > WooCommerce > Ajax Filters and at the very bottom please register the queries eg: https://d.pr/i/ncwB2F .
+Access Customizer > WooCommerce > Filters settings and at the very bottom please register the queries eg: https://d.pr/i/ncwB2F .
 You will need to label it and add a meta_key, meta_value and comparison operator.
+This is needed for security purposes.

 After you registered the queries, please access Appearance > Widgets and create a new Filter by Custom Fields widget.